 " AFTER ALL, WELL, MOON IS A POLKA DOT, SUN IS A POLKA DOT, AND THEN THE EARTH WHERE WE LIVE IS ALSO A POLKA DOT." - YAYOI KUSAMA

 Art Dubai, Al Serkal and events such as Art Nights in the DIFC have done an amazing job to promote culture exchange and have put Dubai in the map, but we particularly enjoyed the less pretentious environment in Sharjah, where we got to engage and have fun in our interaction with the art.

-I was really digging the Vintage photography display particularly this 1975 PORTRAIT SEEN AT THE KHARTOUM SCHOOL Exhibition: The Making of the modern art movement in Sudan ( 1945- present).
+I loved the Vintage photography display particularly this 1975 PORTRAIT SEEN AT THE KHARTOUM SCHOOL Exhibition: The Making of the modern art movement in Sudan ( 1945- present).

-I asked Fatima el Malki a digital media strategist who is also very much immersed in the art world and attends most exhibitions and shows in Dubai to share her thoughts on the Foundation.
+I asked Fatima who’s a digital media strategist, also very much immersed in the art world to share her thoughts on the Foundation.

 Enrico David: Fault Work - Exhibiting for the first time in the region, this Italian artist who is based in London showcases, metal sculptures and large scale wall tapestries.

 Fatima randomly shot The Photo below at the exhibition titled "Women in Crystal Cubes" and whats so interesting, is that the subject is in fact the artist Kamala Ibrahim Ishaq, herself which we found out later.

 The installation below, another highlight for us, is an outdoor site specific mixed media work by Bassem Yousri titled " I Am Serious!"